“Can I save money?” “Can I do it myself?”

 If we are actually getting water in our basement due to strong hydrostatic pressure, the best option is the application of a waterproofing membrane on the inside of our basement walls and floor.
 The application we offer is a liquid polyurethane coating that penetrates deeply into poured concrete, cement block, and fieldstone foundation walls and bonds permanently.

-How is a waterproofing membrane able to do this?
+How Does a waterproofing membrane Help?

 It does so by getting into the pores of the foundation building material and producing solid rubber sealing plugs.
 These tiny plugs, or sealing tentacles, reach every pore or small crack and are able to hold back and reject water pressure.
 Elongation memory allows it to keep its original shape and size, whether it’s compressed or relaxed.
 It is able to withstand not only water pressure but also powerful forces from freeze/thaw cycles, gas pressure, and sudden shock due to its amazing 590% elongation capability.